yayyzan/RISCV-Processor/Yazan_README.md

 ## 2.1 Necessary changes

-To implement the decode stage, I worked on a branch called decode.
+To implement the decode stage, I worked on a branch called [decode](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/tree/decode).

 In the decode branch, I changed the register file so that it writes on a negative clock edge.

 I also removed pcsrc and eq from the control unit as those would be determined in the execute stage.

 Lastly, I built a top level module with signals/wires represented as `signal_nameD`.
 I instantiated the new control unit, register file, and sign extender unit (immediate formatter).
-I then connected the relevent wires together to form the [decode top level](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/blob/Pipelined-Cpu/RISC-V-Pipelined/RTL/decode.sv) block of the pipelined CPU.
+I then connected the relevent wires together to form the decode block of the pipelined CPU.

 # 3 Upper Immediate Implementation

 ## 3.1 Load upper